dreamportdev/Osdev-Notes/Build_Process/BootProtocols.md

 };
 ```

-If you're not familiar with the `__attribute__(())` syntax, it's a compiler extensions (both clang and GCC support it) that allows us to do certain things our language wouldn't normally allow.
+If you're not familiar with the `__attribute__(())` syntax, it's a compiler extension (both clang and GCC support it) that allows us to do certain things our language wouldn't normally allow.
 This attribute specified that this variable should go into the `.stivale2hdr` section, as is required by the stivale2 spec.

 Next we set some fields in the stivale2 header: